sytzez/secret-sint/README.md

 # Secret Sint

 The Dutch version of Secret Santa, allowing users to form groups and track the delivery of their presents.
+[See how it works.](https://secret-sint.vercel.app/how-it-works)

 A fully fledged React app backed by a Ruby on Rails API.
 Across the whole stack, the code is well-formatted, well-structured and well-tested, as can been seen in the [code examples](#code-examples-groups).